jelastic-jps/backup-storage/README.md

 2. In the opened window, choose the storage topology either **Standalone** node or GlusterFS **Cluster**, storage size, destination **Region** and press **Install**.

 > **Note:** Keep in mind that in case several Regions are available you can increase data safety choosing different region unlike one the application is installed on.
-Thus if application host node fails the backup storage host node keeps data and vice versa.
+Thus if Application host node fails the backup storage host node keeps data and vice versa.

 3. When the installation is finished, the Backup Storage is ready to work.